-“I don’t, is it?”
+"I don’t know, is it?"
 Derek says dryly.
 He debates throwing out the lookie-lou and closing early.
 He’s left his familiar alone in his apartment too long anyway.
 She’s probably chewed through all his good furniture.
 He’s only just finished fixing the giant gaping hole in the wall from his last spell.

 "Funny guy," mutters the customer before straightening his open button downed plaid shirt that is like the fourth layer he’s wearing.

 "I’m not allowed to insult the customers directly," replies Derek before deciding to ignore the customer and finish his translation of archaic Latin for his next monograph.